The event had a good turnout

 Gary Miedema is Chief Historian and Associate Director at Heritage Toronto.
 He’s also the author of For Canada’s Sake: Public Religion, Centennial Celebrations, and the Re-making of Canada in the 1960s (2005) and teaches in Ryerson University’s School of Continuing Education.
 He has a blog at the Heritage Toronto website.

-The McLean Foundation served as presenting sponsor for the talk.
+The McLean Foundation served as presenting sponsor for the talk, which had a good turnout.
 The presenting partners were the City of Toronto, the Toronto Public Library, and the Etobicoke Historical Society.
 The promoting partners were the New Toronto Historical Society, the Long Branch Historical Society, and Montgomery’s INNovators.

 This was a lecture, well over an hour in length, a format that was aptly suitable for the occasion.

 Each person attending such an event will bring away different insights and reflections, depending on their ways of seeing history.

 My own interests include broad themes that relate the past to everyday life in the present moment.
 The details of individual lives are of interest to me, provided I can picture such lives in a wider context.

 Each person in each generation perceives and interprets history anew — based on (a) the prevailing worldview of one’s era, (b) a given person’s worldview, and (3) the archival and other evidence that is available.